Research

 Request for Proposal (RFP)

 Research proposals in response to RFPs must comply with the details and deadline in the RFPs, which will be posted online and e-mailed to individuals in our database.
-SMRI's normal terms and conditions for research contracts were updated 3 January 2023, (click here for terms and conditions).
+SMRI's normal terms and conditions for research contracts were updated 3 January 2023, linked here.

-The following are recent and ongoing SMRI research programs for which we are still accepting proposals:
+This page details recent and ongoing SMRI research programs for which we are still accepting proposals

 Unsolicited Proposal